fernando-mc/fernandomc.com/content/reading-list.md

 10. The Song of Achilles - Madeline Miller
 11. Inventing Latinos: A New Story of American Racism - Laura E. Gómez
 12. Rhythm of War
+13. Empire of Gold
+14. Foundryside
+15. The Library at Mount Char
+16. The Tower of Swallows

 **Read in 2020**